eric7237cire/rgb_delivery/readme.md

 Modified to produce better *.d.ts types for typescript.
 Most useful is generating union types which match nicely with Rusts variant enums.

+TypeScript has nice support for [discriminated unions](https://basarat.gitbooks.io/typescript/docs/types/discriminated-unions.html) which let you do a checked switch on the attribute type.

 Example:

 Typing generated: